tevon4613/ffxi/whm-guide.md

 Why you should bother?
 It sounds like a lot of work to look up fight mechanics, worry about Bar- spells, remove minor debuffs, and "try hard" in general.
 This is where we appeal to the selfish loot whore that we know lurks deep inside you.
 Even if you don't care about your party members—_isn't Raise in the game for a reason?_—paying a little attention to mechanics will make your life easier in the long run.

 As an example, let's say your entire party gets hit by Drown.
-No big deal, it's just a tiny bit of damage.
+No big deal, it's just a tiny bit of damage plus STR Down.
 But a minute later, the monster uses Def Down + Magic Def Down on your entire party, and then it starts casting Meteor.
 Your tank is taking 20-50% more damage, you can't guarantee that your next Erase will remove the Magic Def Down debuff, and you've got 500+ damage coming in two seconds.
 This is not a situation you want to be in.

 So, before your next fight: